TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2019-01-01-content-formatting.md

 <p class="message tip">This tip block can be used to show little pieces of information that may make following a tutorial easier if the reader is not as familiar with the framework.</p>

-<p class="message example">This example block can be used to showcase short examples to make a concept more clear.
-More text.</p>
+<p class="message example">This example block can be used to showcase short examples to make a concept more clear.</p>

-# MathJax
+## MathJax
+---

-# Other Changes
+## Other Changes
+---

 -----